Visibility Simulator Examples

 Each of the simulator approaches the visibility calculation differently with its own merits.

-VisCPU is the wrapper for the vis_cpu package, a Python/numpy-based simulator for interferometer visibilities developed by members from HERA collaboration.
+MatVis is the wrapper for the matvis package, a Python/numpy-based simulator for interferometer visibilities developed by members from HERA collaboration.
 It models the sky as an ensemble of point sources, each with their own frequency spectrum.
 The code is capable of modelling polarized visibilities and primary beams, but currently only a Stokes I sky model.

-The hera_sim wrapper also adds a frequency loop on top of the internal time loop in vis_cpu codes and interfaces between the ModelData to vis_cpu input parameters, including transformation of a HEALPix SkyModel into a point source model.
+The hera_sim wrapper also adds a frequency loop on top of the internal time loop in matvis codes and interfaces between the ModelData to matvis input parameters, including transformation of a HEALPix SkyModel into a point source model.
 MPI parallelization over frequencies is also implemented on the hera_sim wrapper although shared memory is currently not supported.

 The UVSim class provides a hera_sim wrapper to pyuvsim, a comprehensive simulation package for radio interferometers that emphasizes accuracy and extensibility over speed.
 Under the hood, it execute pyuvsim.uvsim.run_uvdata_uvsim given the information in the ModelData object.